Kansas Health Science Center - Kansas College of Osteopathic Medicine

 KansasCOM seeks strong applicants who have demonstrated academic success in the classroom and commitment to the medical profession through their clinical experiences.
 Strong applicants will also have demonstrated examples of professionalism, empathy, and compassion through their service and leadership experiences.

 Applicants are encouraged to review the minimum requirements to determine their competitiveness.
 Once a verified AACOMAS application has been received, if the minimum academic criteria have been met, a secondary application will be sent to the applicant.
-Secondary applications, in addition to letters of recommendation, and the AACOMAS application, are reviewed to determine if an applicant will be invited to interview.
+Applicants who reach the secondary application phase are required to complete the CASPer situational judgment test (Altus Suite) and have their scores released to KansasCOM prior to being considered for an interview.
+Secondary applications, in addition to letters of recommendation, CASPer results and the AACOMAS application, are reviewed to determine if an applicant will be invited to interview.
 Applicants who are invited to interview will be informed of their decision (Accept, Denial, Waitlist) within several weeks following the interview.
 KansasCOM admissions utilizes a rolling admissions process.

 - Primary application service: AACOMAS